-SWFW0016: FAMILY CENTERED SOCIAL WORK PRACTICE
+SWFW0016: FAMILY CENTERED SOCIAL WORK PRACTICE (4 credits - 60 hours)

 - To understand family and marriage as social institutions and to analyze the legislations with regard to marriage and divorce in India. - To understand the dynamics of family relationships - To analyse the institution of family within the context of globalised economic and political system. - To become familiar with the Governmental efforts for strengthening families and to identify techniques and interventions required for working with family.